ahgamut/rust-ape-example/README.md

 ./hello_world.com
 # see syscalls made by the APE
 ./hello_world.com --strace
+# ls ./target/x86_64-unknown-linux-cosmo/debug/*.com.dbg
 ```

-Now we have an Actually Portable Executable built with Rust!
-There might some
+Now we have Actually Portable Executables built with Rust!
+I also built a few
+more executables using the code from [Rust By Example][rbe], and an APE that
-edge cases that I haven't noticed, so clone/fork the repo and try it out!
-The
+doesn't use the `std` crate.
+There might some edge cases that I haven't noticed,
+so clone/fork the repo and try it out!
-[`without-std` branch][without-std-branch] of this repo might be useful.

 ## TODOs